needyamin/tts-pronunciation-practice/README.md

 - `Enter`: Speak the current word
 - `Ctrl+C`: Copy any text to clipboard (auto-detected within 10ms)

+# Settings File Location

+- **When running from source**: Settings are saved in `asset/settings.json` in the project directory.
+- **When running as an EXE**: Settings are saved in a user-writable directory:
+  - On Windows: `%APPDATA%/TTS-Pronunciation-Practice/settings.json`
+  - On other systems: `~/TTS-Pronunciation-Practice/settings.json`
+- This ensures settings can always be saved, even if the EXE is in a protected folder.

 ## Dependencies

 - **pyttsx3**: Text-to-speech engine